Organelle Where Muscle Proteins Are Manufactured

 The Importance of Ribosome Location

 As mentioned earlier, ribosomes can be found either freely floating in the cytoplasm or attached to the ER.
-The location of the ribosome often dictates the type of protein it synthesizes.
-Ribosomes that are freely floating in the cytoplasm typically synthesize proteins that will be used within the cell, such as enzymes and structural proteins.
+Because of that, the location of the ribosome often dictates the type of protein it synthesizes.
+Even so, ribosomes that are freely floating in the cytoplasm typically synthesize proteins that will be used within the cell, such as enzymes and structural proteins.
 Ribosomes that are attached to the ER, forming the rough ER, typically synthesize proteins that will be secreted from the cell or embedded in the cell membrane, such as hormones and receptors.
-In muscle cells, both types of ribosomes are important.
+In practice, in muscle cells, both types of ribosomes are important.
 Free ribosomes synthesize proteins needed for muscle metabolism and contraction, while ribosomes on the rough ER synthesize proteins that are secreted from the cell or inserted into the cell membrane, such as growth factors and ion channels.

 Trends and Latest Developments in Muscle Protein Synthesis Research